NinNin-Bigfoot/book/src/math/ECDH.md

 # 21888242871839275222246405745257275088548364400416034343698204186575808495616

 ```
-and remember this is for security
+Remember that this representation is used for security purposes in Circom.

-but why modulo p ??
+But why modulo p?
-- to ensures that all values within the circuit stay within a specific range, making it more efficient to reason about and prove their validity in zk-SNARKs.
+- To ensure that all values within the circuit remain within a specific range, making it more efficient to reason about and prove their validity in zk-SNARKs.

-OK don't worry if you don't understand now.
+Okay, no worries if you don't understand yet.

-ECDH have multiple ratio (method to create prairng )
+ECDH has multiple ratios (methods to create pairings)
     - Group Operation
     - Point Dobublig
     - Adding Vertical point
     - Scalar Multiplication 👈 I'll explain this.

-let say we have
+Let's say we have...
 -   P is a point on curve
 -   k is a integer 𝕫
 -   Q(P * k time) ----> this is our final destination. <br>
 >  Q = P+P+...+P } k times

-OK pls take a look in this graph <br>
+Okay, please take a look at this graph. <br>
 ![EC Graph](../asset//ec.png) <br>

 then look into this <br>
 ![EC Point](../asset/dot.png)

-so if i ask you what parameter or what is the K value untill I get the red point ?????
+So, if I ask you what parameter or what is the K value to reach the red point, the answer might be mind-blowing! 🤯
-- answer is mind blow up!! 🤯

-Here is a Bench mark about each type of Paring friendly lib. 👉 <https://hackmd.io/@gnark/eccbench#BN254>
+Here is a benchmark of each type of pairing-friendly library. 👉 <https://hackmd.io/@gnark/eccbench#BN254>